monigarrteam/android-syllabus/README.md

 ### PROJECT 6 TRAINING

 1. Code review project 6
-1. Look at options for location and maps
+1. Look at options for connectivity, cloud
     * Show solutions for each
 1. Android Studio Project Walkthrough